fernandoGarcia21/littorina_saxatilis_skerry/Data/README.md

 - **Interpolation s inversions 10 Dec.csv**:
 - **Interpolation s sel SNPs 10 Dec.csv**:
 - **Inversions_Frequencies_for_Envelope_November2023.txt**: 	It contains the frequencies of the inversion arrangements in Crab, skerry and Wave from multiple years.
 It is used in the analysis of the expected range of the demographic inference.
+- **Inversions_MostCommonGenotypes_WaveArrangement.txt**: 	This file has the most common SNP genotypes in the Wave ecotype population for each inversion.
+It was used in the estimation of arrangement frequencies for the Space-Time correlation for inversions.
 - **Inversions_SampleSize_for_Envelope.txt**: 	It contains the number of individuals that was used to estimate the arrangement frequencies for each inversion and population.
 - **Inversions_Trajectories_Frequency_Skerry.txt**: 	Frequencies of the inversion arrangements over time in the skerry.
 It is used in the Manhattan plot, and in the trajectories of inversions and drift simulations.
 - **Inversions_Trajectories_Frequency_WaveCrab.txt**: 	Frequencies of the inversion arrangements over time in the Crab and Wave ecotype populations.
 It is used in the Manhattan plot, and in the trajectories of inversions and drift simulations.